 In its early stages Atenism is best described as a henotheistic religion (a religion devoted to a single god while accepting the existence of other gods) but it developed into a proto-monotheistic system.
 The full extent of his religious reforms were not apparent until the ninth year of his reign.
 As well as proclaiming the Aten the only god, he banned the use of idols with the exception of a rayed solar disc.
 He also made it clear that the image of the Aten only represented the god, but that the god transcended creation and so could not be fully understood or represented.
 This aspect of his faith bears a notable resemblance to the religion of Moses, prompting Freud to suggest that Akhenaten was the first Monotheist.

 A number of hymns to the Aten were composed during Akhenaten’s reign, some apparently by the king himself.
 They describe the wonders of nature and hail the sun as the absolute and universal lord of all things.
-In particular, the Hymn to the Aten (recorded in the tomb of Ay, the vizier Akhenaten who became pharaoh after Tutankhamun) has become famous as many commentators have argued that it closely echoes Psalm 104 which describes the wonders of nature and ascribes ultimate power to Yahweh, the Hebrew God.
-There is indeed a certain similarity in the type of language and the content matter, but those who argue the two texts are the same are perhaps exaggerating slightly.
+In particular, the Hymn to the Aten (recorded in the tomb of Ay, the vizier Akhenaten who became pharaoh after Tutankhamun) has become famous as many commentators have argued that Psalm 104 (which describes the wonders of nature and ascribes ultimate power to Yahweh, the Hebrew God) was inspired by it or based on it.
+There is indeed a certain similarity in the type of language and the content matter, suggestive of influence, but those who argue the two texts are the same are perhaps exaggerating.

 copyright J Hill 2010